raktims2210-dev/representation-economy/README.md

 It will be defined by better representation systems.

-Organizations will win not merely because they use AI, but because they build systems that can represent reality more accurately, reason more reliably, and act more responsibly.
+Organizations will win not merely because they use AI, but because they build systems that can:
+- represent reality more accurately
+- reason more reliably
+- act more responsibly
+- and govern intelligent execution safely at scale.

 This is the foundation of the **Representation Economy**.